FarmBuild/farmbuild-soil-sample-importer/examples/data/ReadMe.md

 ###farmdata-new.json
 Contains an example JSON with only the paddocks.

-###farmdata-susan-with-sample.json
+###farmdata-susan.json
-Is an example JSON file having only two paddocks and paddock groups
+Is an example JSON file having small number of paddocks and paddock groups

 ###Farm12-soil-results.csv
 Contains the soils sample CSV file.